DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 2: Set up your account"
 }) }}

-In this iteration we assumed that HEIs may not want to make courses available on Find straight away.
+In this iteration we assumed that HEIs may not want to open courses on Find during this process.

 After the start page, the user was asked whether they would like to open courses at each SD.
 For this iteration we set this out as one SD per page.